Small in Size, Big in Personality: Pictus Catfish Care

 Care and keeping in a tank

-When adding a group of pictus catfish to your aquarium, ensure that the tank is appropriately sized to accommodate them comfortably, and provide plenty of hiding spots and caves for them to explore and feel secure.
-A well-maintained aquarium with compatible tank mates and suitable conditions will help promote the well-being of your pictus catfish.
+When adding a group of pictus catfish to your aquarium, ensure the tank is adequately sized to provide ample space for swimming and exploration.
+It’s also important to include plenty of hiding spots and caves, as these elements will help them feel secure in their environment.
+A well-maintained aquarium with compatible tank mates and suitable conditions will promote the overall well-being of your pictus catfish.

 Tank size

-Pictus catfish are social fish, and they thrive better in groups of three or more.
-Keeping them in a small group enhances their well-being and natural behavior.
-For a group of 3-5 pictus catfish, a 50-gallon tank would be suitable.
+These social fish thrive better in groups of three or more, which enhances their well-being and encourages natural behaviors.
+For a group of 3 to 5 pictus catfish, a tank of around 50 gallons is suitable, allowing enough space for swimming and exploration.

 Water parameters